simoncrowe/python-query-filter/README.md

 ## python-query-filter

-This package provides a funcion-based API for filtering collections of heterogeneous, nested dictionaries or complex objects.
+This package provides a function-based API for filtering collections of heterogeneous, nested dictionaries or complex objects.
 It has 100% test coverage.

-At the core of this API are `q_filter` functions, which are like the built-in `filter` function, but take any number of predicate functions rather than just one.
+At the core of the API is the `q_filter` function, which is like the built-in `filter` function, but take any number of predicate functions rather than just one.